BjornHansson/AsymmetricAugmentedRealityGame/README.md

 # AsymmetricAugmentedRealityGame
-Two player augmented reality game using Axis camera
+A two player augmented reality game using an Axis camera